weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 ## Introduction: Setup and Troubleshoot

-In this four-part tutorial how to deploy, deliver, and monitor a secure microservices Cloud Native app is described.
+In this four-part tutorial how to Setup, deploy, monitor and secure a microservices architected app and make it cloud native is described.

-To streamline your app development pipeline and make your app Cloud Native to develop code faster, the following will be incorporated:
+To streamline your app development pipeline so that you can develop code faster, the following will be incorporated:

-* A microservices-based architecture
+* A microservices approach to software design
 * Docker Containers
-* Continuous Integration and Delivery
+* Continuous integration and delivery
 * Kubernetes container orchestration

 A Cloud Native app gives you the freedom to focus on your code instead of maintaining cloud tools, where rapid, incremental updates can be made without having to disassemble and reassemble your infrastructure each time a new feature is added.
-And while the ability to rapidly deploy changes to your app is important, the freedom to choose your own source control system, deployment tools and container registry without having to maintain a set of custom scripts is also critical.
+And while the ability to rapidly deploy changes to your app is important, the ability to choose your own source control system, deployment tools and container registry without having to maintain a set of custom scripts is also critical.

-With Weave Cloud you view and monitor your microservices from one convenient troubleshooting dashboard, and together with automated continuous delivery built with your favorite tools, Weave Cloud allows you to create higher quality code more rapidly.
+With Weave Cloud you view and monitor microservices from one convenient troubleshooting dashboard, and together with automated continuous delivery built with your favorite tools, Weave Cloud allows you to create higher quality code more rapidly.

-You will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.
+You will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues with it in Weave Cloud.

-In this tutorial, you will:

-**1.** Set up Docker or Docker for Mac on your local machine (if you haven't already done so).

-**2.** Deploy the sock shop with Docker Compose.

-**3.** Install Scope and verify your app that's running on your laptop in Weave Cloud.

-**4.** Configure a Kubernetes cluster and at the same time install Weave Net onto Digital Ocean.

-**5.** Use Weave Cloud to watch the Kubernetes cluster deployment in Digital Ocean.

-**6.** Install the Sock Shop onto Kubernetes.

-**7.** Compare both apps, on your laptop and in the Kubernetes cluster on Digital Ocean, using Weave Scope in Weave Cloud.

 This tutorial will take approximately 15 minutes to complete.